| Bariatric

 of anatomy combined with extensive interviews with medical

+professionals and bariatric patients.
 Before I explain the procedures,

 you should know that every bariatric patient I spoke to told